sohguanh/lion/README.md

 **Internalization aka i18n**

 Implementation is **different** from Python normal approach.
 It is model after Java Locale, ResourceBundle, .properties file concept instead.
-Follow below steps to understand to use.
+Follow below steps to understand how to use.
 Then change accordingly to your needs.

 *Step 1*
 Inside config/config.json configure under i18nConfig.
 The attribute names are self-explanatory.